hrissan/crablib/README.md

 A project using crab derivative was successfully ported to Web Assembly, using emscripten_async_call for timers, EM_ASM_INT to interface to JS http requests and Web Workers.
 This was a bit of stretch, because required customizing at the level above network, but it worked.

-# Which project types crab was succesfully used in
+# Which project types crab was/is succesfully used in

 Very fast HTTP to custom protocol proxy.